 Summary

 I decided to differentiate my EdTech company and go against the grain by not offering a free trial.
-But only after offering it and seeing that it was not mutually beneficial.
+But only after trying it and seeing that it was not mutually beneficial.

 Business transactions should be mutually beneficial.
-With free trials consumers were receiving the benefit but the business suffered in getting no registrations nor any feedback that could be used to improve our service.
+With free trials consumers were receiving the benefit but the business suffered.

 I did away with free trials and that decision has been beneficial for my business.